 After Shark Tank

-After their Shark Tank episode aired, Phoozy was flooded with new orders.
+After the Shark Tank episode aired, Phoozy was flooded with new orders.
 They reportedly saw a 400% increase in sales as reported by SharkTankRecap.com.
 This is common for businesses that appear on Shark Tank as the show attracts 4 million live viewers every episode.
 Plus millions more through syndication.

 Sadly it appears the deal with Robert and Lori hasn’t closed yet.
 Phoozy isn’t listed on either of their websites under Shark Tank investments.
-Most likely, the $1.50 royalty per unit was too much to stomach after the cameras stopped rolling.
+Most likely, the $1.50 royalty per unit was too much to stomach once the cameras stopped rolling.

 Despite the setback, they expanded their product range to include can coolers and a bag to carry all your tech gadgets.
 You can buy their products on Phoozy.com, Amazon, Best Buy, and Walmart.